Dortmund: Festivals and nightlife

 Dortmund offers a variety of restaurants, bars and clubs.
 Clubs concentrate in and around the city centre (Wallring) and in the Kreuzviertel district.
-After the Molotov in Hamburg and the Berghain in Berlin, the FZW (Freizeitzentrum West) in the Union district is one of the three best clubs in Germany.
-With 307 events in 2015, including concerts, parties, festivals, readings and football public viewings have strengthened the FZW's reputation as an "it club" in the Ruhr region.

 Furthermore, Dortmund is one of the main centres of the Electronic dance music and techno subculture.
 With the Mayday and Syndicate festivals, the Westfalenhalle Arena has become one of the most important techno strongholds in Europe.

 After negotiations with several German cities, it was announced that the Love Parade would move to the Ruhr Area for five years (2007–2012).

 After Essen in 2007 the festival took 2008 place on the Bundesstraße 1 under the motto Highway of Love.
 The event was planned as a "Love Weekend", with parties throughout the region.
 For the first time the Turkish electronic scene was represented by its own float, called "Turkish Delights".
 The official estimate is that 1.6 million visitors attended, making it the largest parade to date.

-Every year, the Juicy Beats music festival turns the Westfalenpark into a huge festival ground for pop, rap, electro, indie, alternative, reggae and urban beats – most recently with over 50,000 visitors.
+Every year, the Juicy Beats music festival turns the Westfalenpark into a huge festival ground for pop, rap, electro, indie, alternative, reggae, and urban beats – most recently with over 50,000 visitors.